 *NEW* This program is for postdoctoral fellows (MD, MD/PhD and PhD) who specifically direct their research towards translational findings and who will demonstrate how their research will have direct benefits to human aging.
 Postdoctoral fellows at all levels of training are eligible.
 Up to ten one-year fellowships will be awarded in 2014.
 The award levels range from $49,000 to $60,000, based on years of relevant experience.
 The deadline for this program has passed.
 All candidates who submitted an LOI were notified of the outcome.
 If you submitted and did not receive notification, please contact AFAR immediately. .

 AFAR provides up to $100,000 for a one- to two-year award to junior faculty (M.D.s and Ph.D.s) to conduct research that will serve as the basis for longer term research efforts.
 AFAR-supported investigators study a broad range of biomedical and clinical topics including the causes of cellular senescence, the role of estrogen in the development of osteoporosis, the genetic factors associated with Alzheimer's disease, the effects of nutrition and exercise on the aging process, and much more.
 Since 1981, over 690 AFAR Research Grants have been awarded.
 Up to 10 awards will be given in 2014.
-The deadline for Letters of Intent is December 16, 2013.
+Please note: The 2014 awards are closed and applications are no longer being accepted.
+Please check back in fall 2014 for updated application materials.

 In a collaborative effort, the American Federation for Aging Research (AFAR) and the Arthritis National Research Foundation (ANRF) are seeking grant applications that focus on studying the underlying mechanisms of the aging process as it relates to arthritis.
 One year awards of up to $100,000.
 The deadline for applications is January 15, 2014.